3dgoose/rock65/README.md

 ## Toolchain

-The [cc65](https://cc65.github.io) toolchain is used for this project.
+The [cc65](https://cc65.github.io) toolchain is utilized for this project.
 | Tool               | Description                          |
 |--------------------|--------------------------------------|
 | cc65               | C Compiler                           |